gwx-oss/discovery/README.txt

 	docker:
 		image: chinchalinchin/discovery-kibana:5.6

-Then login into CloudFoundry and target the organization and space you want to push it,
+Then login into CloudFoundry and target the organization and space you want to push it to,

 	cf login